seanmull/vimwiki/index.md

 ## In work

 - [X] 15 typing practice
+- [X] Draft up proposal for additional endpoints
-- [X] Add font to vscode
+- [X] Print the pod paperwork.
+Ask glen how to add printers in linux
+- [X] Look at the scripts sarmed has set up the development environment
-- [X] Get typescript to work with codi
+- [X] Talk to Paul regarding the new functionality for nl-macygrey
+- [X] Test out the get endpoints in the client
-- [ ] Print the pod paperwork
+- [ ] Ask Paul some questions.
+Am I pulling the right data?
+Are the serials in biggie-smalls?
-- [ ] Play with generics a bit, build some simple script
-- [ ] Deploy and test on cluster
-- [ ] Do we want to add queues to nl-genesis
+- [X] Do we want to add queues to nl-genesis.
+Don't think so.
-- [ ] Talk to sarmed about setting up the dev env
 - [ ] Add strict typing for nl-genesis
-- [ ] Bundle up the postman files with the application

 ## Useful references